andy-edvalson/sourcecheck-py/DEVELOPMENT.md

 ## Package Overview

-The `chart-checker` library verifies clinical summaries by comparing claims against source transcripts.
+The `chart-checker` library verifies summaries by comparing claims against source transcripts.
 The architecture is modular, extensible, and production-ready with multiple validators, retrievers, and quality analysis modules.

 ## Core Components